Notice board is in the main for messages from me to you when there is no other way to contact you.

 Chiropractors aren't only interested in your back.
 At least most of them.
 Many years ago, a patient of mine dropped dead of a heart attack, and I had been attending to his moderately sore back, but neglected the weightier matters of his weight, blood pressure, lack of exercise and presumably cholesterol.
 He was a dairy farmer.
 It came as a wake up call for the young chiropractor.
 We humans don't just backs.
 Somehow the lame excuse that all his other doctors had been lax too, didn't carry much water.
 I felt culpable, and was.
 Much worse, he was my secretary's husband.
 I've never forgiven myself.

 It was a watershed event.
 A realisation that everybody who calls himself a doctor should be looking at the whole patient, seeing the big picture and not just his or her speciality.
+And so this notice board will also include many healthy living tips.

 Healthy living tips are for you if you plan to live to a vibrant and happy eighty; it's as important on our notice board as having your subluxations adjusted.
 In fact, perhaps even more significant as it addresses every organ in your body.